 Custom virtual network recovery

-Custom network recovery allows the creation of the recovered resources in the network different from the source network.
-For using this option we need to create the subnets and other configurations as same as the source network.
+Custom network recovery allows you to recover resources in the specified network.
+For using this option, we need to create a custom virtual network with the same subnets and other configurations as the source network.

-NOTE: To create subnet for the recovered resource without an IP conflict, it is important to create the custom VNet with subnets of the same name and IP range as the source VNet.
+NOTE: To create subnet for the recovered resource without an IP conflict, it is important to create the custom virtual network with subnets of the same name and IP range as the source virtual network.

 Delete recovered resources

 Appranix allows the deletion of recovered resources using the RESET option.
 The reset of the recovered instances can be scheduled or performed on demand.
 The reset helps to delete the recovered resources and roll back the Azure resources to the original state.
 Resetting helps to reduce the Azure cloud cost that can incur due to recovery testing.

 - Recovery can be deleted by either scheduling a reset or by triggering a reset immediately.

 - The reset schedule can either be set while configuring recovery or after the completion of recovery

 - Schedule a reset by choosing the number of hours or days after which the reset has to be triggered